 The Council of International Schools (CIS) is a global, non-profit, membership organization that defines standards and supports the continuous improvement of international education through an integrated portfolio of services.
-AIS was the first international school in the world to have been accredited five times.
+AIS is the first international school in the world to have been accredited five times.
 The first CIS accreditation was achieved in 1971.
 Since then, AIS has been awarded this prestigious accreditation every ten years.

-The Duke of Edinburgh’s International Award is the world’s leading youth achievement award, operating in over 140 countries and territories around the globe.
-The names of individual operating authorities often differ from nation to nation, but the Award and its unique reputation with employers, policy makers and leaders in society remain unchanged and consistent.
+The Duke of Edinburgh’s International Award (DEIA) is the world’s leading youth achievement award, operating in over 140 countries and territories around the globe.
+The names of individual operating authorities often differ from nation to nation, but the award and its unique reputation with employers, policy makers and leaders in society remain unchanged and consistent.

 The WIDA International School Consortium is a global network of more than 400 schools in 80 countries using WIDA assessments and resources to provide inclusive education for multilingual students.
 WIDA’s Can Do philosophy guides educators to focus on the strengths and abilities of linguistically diverse students.